Bo Guagua: Biography

-After six years at Harrow, in 2006, Bo went to Balliol College, Oxford, where he studied Philosophy, Politics and Economics.
+After six years at Harrow, in 2006, Bo enrolled at Balliol College, Oxford, where he studied Philosophy, Politics and Economics.
 He had an active social life and joined the Oxford University Conservative Association.
 In his second year he ran unsuccessfully for the position of librarian in the Oxford Union, a debating society.
 In his third year, which would have been the last for the 3-year PPE programme, Bo was "rusticated" (suspended) for one year for academic underperformance.
 The Daily Telegraph reported that three Chinese diplomats, including the Chinese Ambassador to the UK, went to see Dr. Andrew Graham, the Master of Balliol College, and sought to have the rustication revoked, explaining that Bo's academic probation would be a source of embarrassment to "his father and grandfather" in China (even though his grandfather, Bo Yibo, had died by the time), but their request was denied.
 Graham denied that any Chinese diplomat had visited him; he admitted that they had visited Bo's tutors, but denied any pressure either.

 As he was required to be out of residence during his rustication, Bo moved into the 5-star Randolph Hotel, Oxford.
 He then took another gap year in 2009, according to him, to be back to China with his mother who was critically ill.
 In the year absent from Oxford, he became active as a public figure in China, including making a high-profile speech at Peking University.
 After a year's delay in his graduation, Bo returned to Oxford to take his final examinations, obtaining an Upper Second-Class Honours degree in Philosophy, Politics, and Economics.
 When he graduated in 2010, Bo's Oxford tutors declined to provide him with recommendations for his application to Harvard University.
 He was nonetheless admitted to the Master's program in Public Policy at the John F. Kennedy School of Government, graduating in May 2012.
 From 2013 to 2016, he pursued a JD degree at Columbia Law School.